VoltRipper

 Best forBikeReal rangeBatteryWhy

-Longest real rangeOnyx RCR~45 mi2,950 WhBig battery + efficient hub drive
+Longest real rangeOnyx RCR~45 mi3,600 WhBig battery + efficient hub drive

-Longest + swappableVolcon Grunt EVO~45 mi (+ spares)2,300 Wh (swap)Carry charged packs for unlimited range
+Longest + swappableVolcon Grunt EVO~45 mi (+ spares)4,000 Wh dual-packCarry charged packs for unlimited range

 Swap-for-rangeSegway X260 / E-Ride Pro SS 2.0~28–35 mi (+ spares)swappableHot-swap a fresh pack in seconds

 The endurance play — Volcon Grunt EVO.
 It matches the Onyx at ~45 real miles and has a swappable battery, so with a spare or two you can ride essentially all day.
+Availability caveat: the Grunt EVO sold out in March 2025 and is out of production — Volcon's two-wheel line moved to Empery Mobility, which publishes no listings.
+Dealer and aggregator stock still turns up, so treat it as a used-or-remaining-stock buy rather than something you can order new.
 (See it →)

-Biggest battery / touring — Delfast Top 3.0.
-The 200-mile headline is optimistic, but the 3,400 Wh pack is the largest here and the bike is genuinely street-legal — the pick if you want to cover distance on the road.
-(Full review →)
+Street-legal touring — Delfast Top 3.0. ⚠️ Currently unbuyable.
+As of 2026-07-21 there is no purchasable path: the only seller we track lists it Sold out and backordered, and Delfast's own sites have returned HTTP 521 since around December 2024.
+For road-legal distance you can actually order, the Onyx RCR above is the live pick.
+On the merits, the 200-mile headline is optimistic, but the 3,400 Wh pack is still large and the bike is genuinely street-legal — the pick if you want to cover distance on the road.
+(Full review → · Onyx RCR vs Delfast →)

 The real secret to range: swap, don't wait